Beverly Smith: Feminism

-While living in New York City, Beverly Smith became involved with organizations such as National Organization for Women and National Black Feminist Organization.
+While living in New York City, Smith became involved with organizations such as National Organization for Women and National Black Feminist Organization (NBFO).
 She began attended NOW meetings in 1973 but soon stopped going as their focus was on white middle- and upper-class struggles.
 It was at the NBFO conference where Smith was able to relate to other Black women's experiences and called the conference "revelatory."

 Smith credits her early career in women's health as influential to her feminist work.
 When working as a contraceptive counselor at Boston City Hospital, Beverly Smith was exposed to the state of women's healthcare and she then maintained a working relationship with a feminist health center in the area.
 Smith attended conferences speaking on Black and Third World women's health.
 She also worked with the Boston Committee on ending sterilization abuse.
-Beverly Smith was heavily involved in Black women's health advocacy, emphasizing the effect of racism and sexism on the Black woman's body.
+Smith was heavily involved in Black women's health advocacy, emphasizing the effect of racism and sexism on the Black woman's body.
 Much of her work focuses on reproductive health, diseases, mental health, Black women as health workers, sexuality, and violence against Black women and children.